About Pediatric Bipolar Disorder

 - Educate yourself about bipolar disorder.
 Join The Balanced Mind Parent Network and connect with others on The Balanced Mind Parent Network’s message boards and online support networks.
 We’re here to help you.
 Later on, you can volunteer to help others!

 - Take care of yourself!
 Remember the flight attendant's safety talk on the airplane: put on your oxygen mask first so that you are in a position to put your children's masks on.
 Reduce stress, address your own mental health issues, exercise.

 Child psychiatrists are scarce.
 And few have extensive experience treating pediatric bipolar disorder.
 Teaching hospitals affiliated with medical schools are often a good place to start looking for an experienced child psychiatrist.
 Call the hospital’s child psychiatry outpatient clinic for an appointment.
 Perhaps your pediatrician can refer you to a child psychiatrist.
 An alternative to a child psychiatrist with expertise in mood disorders, is an adult psychiatrist who has a comprehensive background in mood disorders and experience in treating children and adolescents.
-Check the The Balanced Mind Foundation Directory of Professional Members for doctors and other professionals who list themselves as treating pediatric bipolar disorder in your area.
+Check the The Balanced Mind Parent Network Directory of Professional Members for doctors and other professionals who list themselves as treating pediatric bipolar disorder in your area.
 The American Academy of Child and Adolescent Psychiatrists also has an online doctor finder.